AdrienMatricon/cocotte/README.md

 #### Boost
 This code was developed under Boost 1.54 and uses `boost::serialization` to dump models.
-It also uses `boost::shared_ptr` because `std::shared_ptr` is not compatible with `boost::serialization` and `boost::unordered_set` because `std::unordered_set` is not compatible with `boost::shared_ptr`.
+It also uses `boost::shared_ptr` because `std::shared_ptr` is not compatible with `boost::serialization` (at least in this version of the Boost library) and `boost::unordered_set` because `std::unordered_set` is not compatible with `boost::shared_ptr`.
 ```sh
 $ sudo apt-get install libboost-all-dev